lastweek/lastweek.github.io/docs/notes/source_code.md

 Beautiful code is art.
 Recently I started forking good open source code into my own Github account and started casual reading and taking notes.

-One of the major motivation is to take notes, honestly.
-For some low-level projects (e.g., GRUB2, rdma-core), I've already managed to understand them before, but I reget I didn't take any notes or anything.

 In general, GNU projects are very hard to read, they have their own coding style which isn't for everyone.
 My personal favorite is linux kernel coding style, and many linux-related projects follow this, e.g., CRIU, rdma-core.

 Either way, happy hacking!

 *Misc*